aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0) when configuring tributary-slot based slicing on links and ports internal to an OTN network.
-In multi-domain OTN network scenarios where separate OTN network slices are created on each of the OTN networks and are stitched at inter-domain OTN links, it is necessary to specify matching tributary slots at the endpoints of the inter-domain links.
+In multi-domain OTN network scenarios where separate OTN slices are created on each of the OTN networks and are stitched at inter-domain OTN links, it is necessary to specify matching tributary slots at the endpoints of the inter-domain links.
 In some real network scenarios, OTN network resources